What is a Gemba Walk?

 The gemba walk is very important to sustain a strong continuous improvement culture in a company.
 Here are just a few reasons to do it:

-- Increase of productivity;
+- Increase in productivity;

 - Increase of OEE (overall equipment effectiveness);